 |

 We practice slowing down, listening, and re-connecting our minds and bodies.
 If you'd like to sit on a cushion and mat (or folded towel or yoga mat), please bring one from home.
 Chairs will also be available if that's more comfortable.
 We plan to meet on the 2nd and 4th Mondays of the month at 6:30-7:15 PM in the church sanctuary.
 If you have questions, you may ask Chris Wyglendowski in person or email at [email protected].
-There will be no Sangha Meditation gatherings in December.
-We'll resume as usual in January on the second and fourth Mondays.
+There will be no Sangha Meditation on January 26, 2026, due to weather considerations.
+We'll resume as usual in February on the second and fourth Mondays.
 ECS-NJ is a diocesan initiative that focuses on proactively addressing human needs and relentlessly working against both social and racial injustice.
 CHS is one of the founding members/supporters of ECF.
 Get engaged and make a difference!
 If you or someone you know has a skill or talent and a few hours a month to give, we need you!
 For more information, contact us: [email protected].
 We would like to express our deepest gratitude.
 We are blessed with the congregations, individuals, and organizations, without whose kind generosity, none of this would ever have been possible.
 We are committed to working to achieve a more just and equitable world.
 Together, we’re able to do so much more.
 Let’s ignite an epidemic of compassion, donate today at www.dioceseofnj.org/donate-to-ecs.
 In April, Episcopal Community Services of the Diocese of New Jersey (ECS–NJ) issued $111K in ECS–NJ Grants to fund Nine projects in seven counties in New Jersey.
 The ECS–NJ grants are designed to expand existing compassion and justice ministries of congregations or make new ones possible.
 Projects address one or more of the following:

 Spring 2023 grants - For more information >CHRIST CHURCH, TOMS RIVER